Hey everybody, and welcome back to PT Pioneer.

 Once you achieve this level, you will have the power and freedom to decide how to offer your services to the market as personal trainers in Michigan.

-Make sure to consider implementing an online training component to your business.
+Make sure to consider implementing an online training component in your business.
 This is the fastest-growing sector in terms of the health and fitness service market.

 An online personal trainer has the potential to interact with clients on one on one basis via different social media channels.